Type or paste plain text

 Our corrupt text generator covers the entire spectrum.
 Mild adds a subtle texture, Glitch gives you broken digital marks, Heavy stacks things up, and Cursed delivers maximum zalgo chaos.
 Play around with the style buttons to find exactly the vibe you need!

-Use this corrupt text generator when you need to damage regular text while keeping it copyable without opening a heavy editor or learning a special format first.
-It is made for people who want glitchy, cursed, or zalgo-style Unicode text, so the page keeps the input, preview, and output close together instead of hiding the useful controls behind a setup flow.
+Use this corrupt text generator when you want damage regular text while keeping it copyable without opening a design app or downloading extra fonts first.
+It works well for people who want glitchy, cursed, or zalgo-style Unicode text, especially when you already know what you want to say and just want a version that looks better.

 Short answers to the compatibility and cleanup questions people usually ask before they paste corrupted text into another app.